beginning of content

 If your child is finding it hard to breathe, take them to the nearest hospital emergency department or call triple zero (000) for an ambulance.

-Get urgent medical attention if your child has any of the following symptoms:
+Get urgent medical attention if your child:

 How is asthma diagnosed?

-Your doctor will want to know:
+Your doctor will ask about your child’s symptoms.
+Your doctor will also want to know:

 How is asthma treated?

-- Preventers help prevent episodes of asthma.
 Preventer medicines need to be taken every day, even when your child is feeling well.
 Some preventer medicines are taken as inhalers (breathed in through the lungs), while others are taken as a tablet.

 Asthma medicines are often taken using an inhaler and a device called a spacer.
 It’s important to learn how to use an inhaler and spacer properly.

 Your child will need regular follow-up visits with your doctor.
-This is to check on their symptoms and work out if treatment is still needed.
+This is to check on their symptoms and decide if they still need treatment.
+It can be helpful to write down what caused your child’s symptoms and when they took their asthma medicine.
+This can help your doctor work out if changes to medicines are needed.

 Asthma action plan